-P. subcubensis is a pan-tropical subtropical psychotropic specie naturally growing on water buffalo dung or in rich pastures.
+Psilocybe subcubensis is a pan-tropical subtropical psychotropic specie naturally growing on water buffalo dung or in rich pastures.
 Like its close relative P. cubensis, P. subcubensis is easily cultivated in sterile or semi-sterile conditions.

 Unfortunately, some were adulterated with artificial hallucinogenics such as LSD and sent a few tourists on traumatizing mind-bending trips.
 One story relates a young Austrian that ended at the psychiatric hospital for months.
 In reaction, in 1988, a Thai law prohibited the promotion and consumption of recreational neurotropic mushrooms.

-Interesting fact: in the region of Oaxaca, because Psilocybe cubensis and P. subcubensis are associated with manure, many shamanic healers (including the late Maria Sabina) consider them to be inferior and prefer not to use them, favouring P. mexicana and P. aztecorum instead.
+Interesting fact: in the region of Oaxaca, because Psilocybe cubensis and P. subcubensis are associated with manure, many shamanic healers (including the late Maria Sabina) consider them to be inferior and prefer not to use them, favouring moss-loving species such as P. mexicana and P. aztecorum instead.

 Nonetheless, in the world of magic mushrooms, this dung-loving specie is loved by both consumers and growers.